dnjscksdn98/Django-REST-framework-Tutorial/README.md

 This permission is suitable if you want your API to allow read permissions to anonymous users, and only allow write permissions to authenticated users.

+## Authentications

+Authentication always run at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.

+## Returning URLs

+As a rule, it's probably better practice to return absolute URIs from your Web APIs, such as _http://example.com/foobar_, rather than returning relative URIs, such as _/foobar_.

+**- reverse**

+Signature: _reverse(viewname, \*args, \*\*kwargs)_

+Has the same behavior as django.urls.reverse, except that it returns a fully qualified URL, using the request to determine the host and port.